Pomona-ITS/HPC-Tech-Tutorials/systems/RStudio/README.md

 or http://rstudio2.pomona.edu/ for access anywhere else - other campuses or home/Internet

-dev server is currently down because of VMWare capacity issues, there is a ticket in FootPrints to bring it back.
+~~dev server is currently down because of VMWare capacity issues, there is a ticket in FootPrints to bring it back.~~ The server was rebooted and is now accessible but AD Auth may not wor, need to test.